Blood sampling in PET studies

 - measurement of glucose, FFA, or drug concentration, or oxygen saturation, in case that is needed in the quantitative analysis.

-Catheter is connected to saline drip via three-way cock.
+For withdrawal of blood samples, catheter is connected to saline drip via three-way cock.
 After tracer inhalation or injection via another vein and catheter, blood samples are collected by a syringe.
 A 2 mL waste sample (containing mainly saline) is taken before collecting the actual blood sample.
 Blood is transferred from syringe to a heparinized tube, avoiding hemolysis.
 Heparin and blood is mixed by turning the tube upside-down.
 Tube is then immediately placed on ice to slow down further metabolism and transport from plasma to blood cells.
-The exact time of blood sampling is recorded.
+The exact time of blood withdrawal is recorded.

 Blood sample tubes are centrifuged (at +4 °C) to separate plasma.
 A certain volume of plasma is then moved to another tube, and its radioactivity is measured using gamma counter.
 If also concentration in total blood needs to be measured, then the rest of the sample tube is also measured using gamma counter, and the tube is weighed.
 Concentration in blood can then be calculated from the sum of sample radioactivities and sum of weights, taking into account the physical decay between the measurements.
 Finally, all radioactivity concentrations are calibrated to kBq/mL and decay corrected to the tracer injection time.